freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 <a id="smax---add-comment"></a>

 #### Add comment
-Adds one or more attechments to a record.
+Adds a new comment to a record.

 <a id="smax---create-record"></a>

 #### Create record
-Adds a new comment to a record.
+Creates a new record.

 <a id="smax---delete-comment"></a>

 #### Delete comment
-Deletes anm existing comment.
+Deletes an existing comment.

 <a id="smax---delete-record"></a>

 #### Delete record
-Deletes anm existing record.
+Deletes an existing record.

 <a id="smax---find-record"></a>